jpmorganchase/salt-ds/.changeset/mighty-turkeys-join.md

 "@salt-ds/core": patch
 ---

-sort breakpoints in `useResponsiveProps` so it can handle unordered props
+- Sort breakpoints in `useResponsiveProps` so it can handle unordered props.
+- Fix flickering bug on breakpoint change when values passed to `useResponsiveProps` are the same.